zrythm/zrythm/doc/user/tracks/inspector-page.rst

 To change the fader or stereo balance amount, click and drag their respective widgets.
-You can reset them to their default positions by right clicking and selecting :zbutton:`Reset`.
+You can reset them to their default positions with
+:menuselection:`Right click --> Reset`.

 The meter displays the amplitude of the signal in dBFS as it is processed live.
 The following values are displayed